buu342/N64-UNFLoader/USB+Debug Library/README.md

 <details><summary>Debug Library</summary>
 <p>

 * The debug library runs on a dedicated thread, which will only execute if invoked by debug commands.
 All threads will be blocked until the USB thread is finished.
+Libdragon does not have threads, so instead it'll block the entire program.
 * Incoming USB data must be serviced first before you are able to write to USB.
 Every time a debug function is used, the library will first ensure there is no data to service before continuing.
 This means that incoming USB data **will only be read if a debug function is called**.
 Therefore, it is recommended to call `debug_pollcommands` as often as possible to ensure that data doesn't stay stuck waiting to be serviced.
 See Example 3 or 4 for examples on how to read incoming data.
 </p>
 </details>